Livestock-Wildlife Interaction

 Objectives

-• Collect aerial imagery of predators and wild herbivores necessary to train detection models described in Doctoral Candidate 11
+• Collect aerial imagery of predators and wild herbivores necessary to train detection models described under DC 11

 Expected Results

-• Dataset necessary for training an animal detection model capable of identifying threat species (predators & disease vectors) from static drone imagery
+• Dataset necessary for training an animal detection model capable of identifying threat species (predators and disease vectors) from static drone imagery

 • Quantitative descriptions of collective behavioural states of wild predators and herbivores